dcos/dcos-docs/1.8/development/index.md

 The DC/OS Universe contains all of the services that are installable on DC/OS.
 For more information on DC/OS Universe, see the [GitHub Universe repository](https://github.com/mesosphere/universe).

-All services in the package repository are required to meet a certain standard as defined by Mesosphere.
+All packaged services are required to meet a certain standard as defined by Mesosphere.
 For details on submitting a DC/OS service, see [Contributing a package](/docs/1.8/development/create-package/).

 # <a name="adminrouter"></a>Admin Router and web interface integration